C23-PS263-STUNT-CARE/Machine-Learning/dataset/readme.md

 ## Feature Information
 Additional Feature Information for the Stunting Dataset:

-Age: Represents the age of the child in months.
+-Age: Represents the age of the child in months.
 Unit: Months

-Birth Weight: Refers to the weight of the child at birth.
+-Birth Weight: Refers to the weight of the child at birth.
 Unit: Kilograms (kg)

-Body Weight: Indicates the current weight of the child.
+-Body Weight: Indicates the current weight of the child.
 Unit: Kilograms (kg)

-Birth Length: Represents the length of the child at birth.
+-Birth Length: Represents the length of the child at birth.
 Unit: Centimeters (cm)

-Body Length: Indicates the current length of the child.
+-Body Length: Indicates the current length of the child.
 Unit: Centimeters (cm)

 Please note that the dataset utilizes the specified units for each respective feature to maintain consistency and facilitate accurate analysis.